Reward Shaping for (Inference-Time) Alignment: A Stackelberg Game Perspective: Stackelberg Reward Shaping for LLM Alignment

 \subsection{Stackelberg Game Formulation of LLM Alignment}

-A Stackelberg game \citep{von2010market} is a two-player game in which one player (leader) commits to an action first, then the other player (follower) best-responds.
-We abstract the entire alignment pipeline into a Stackelberg game.

-\begin{itemize} \item \textbf{Leader:} The reward model provider owns a reward model $r_U$ that captures the preferences of an LLM user; such a reward model might be learned from the user's historical data.
-The leader's objective is to maximize the user's expected utility, and her strategy is to choose a reward model for alignment, anticipating the follower's best response.
+A Stackelberg game \citep{von1934market} is a two-player game in which one player (leader) commits to an action first, then the other player (follower) best-responds.
+We abstract the entire alignment pipeline into a Stackelberg game. \begin{itemize} \item \textbf{Leader:} The reward model provider owns a reward model $r_U$ that captures the preferences of an LLM user; such a reward model might be learned from the user's historical data.
+The leader's objective is to maximize user's expected utility, and her strategy is to choose a reward model for alignment, anticipating the follower's best response.
 Crucially, the leader is not required to pass $r_U$ to the alignment procedure.
 Instead, the leader may choose any reward model $r: X\times Y \to \mathbb R$.

 \item \textbf{Follower}: The LLM, which, after receiving the reward model $r$, generates responses according to $\rho_r$ specified in Equation \eqref{eq:agent-trajectory-response}. \end{itemize}

 We aim to characterize the optimal reward model $r^*$ that the leader should choose for alignment.
 This is captured by the following bi-level optimization problem: for any $\prompt \in X$,